midu16/proxy-server/README.md

 * To provide the proxy we need to include some configuration located at the **haproxy.cfg** configuration file.
 * This configuration file can be placed by default at this path:
 ```/etc/haproxy/haproxy.cfg```
+* Include in the configuration file the following parameter sections:

 ### global
 This section defines global parameters that will apply to the whole configuration.